kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Create a `conf/local` directory in your Databricks repo

-Kedro requires your projec to have a `conf/local` directory to exist to successfully run, even if it is empty. `dbx sync` does not copy the contents of your local `conf/local` directory to your Databricks repo, so you must create it manually.
+Kedro requires your project to have a `conf/local` directory to exist to successfully run, even if it is empty. `dbx sync` does not copy the contents of your local `conf/local` directory to your Databricks repo, so you must create it manually.

 Open the Databricks workspace UI and using the panel on the left, navigate to `Repos -> <databricks_username> -> iris-databricks -> conf`, right click and select `Create -> Folder` as in the image below: